 The usual swan sightings at AWMA this autumn were typical with small groups stopping for a few hours before continuing south.
-The early open winter has allowed up to 1200 tundra swans to overwinter in the open waters of Long Point and Rondeau bays.
-Frequent sightings have been reported this winter along Erie’s north shore and occasionally at AWMA when the water was open.
+There is no indication of tundra swans overwintering at Long Point and Rondeau Bays this season.

 Tundra Swan Spring Migration

-The five nesting tubes have been refurbished and installed for the upcoming season.
-An additional 15 wood duck boxes were installed this autumn by EESS’s ELP class bring the total of new nesting boxes to 27.
-All boxes have been cleaned and wood shavings restocked.
+The five nesting tubes have been refurbished and installed for the up coming season.
+The 27 new Wood Duck boxes have been cleaned and restocked with wood shavings.

 Elgin Stewardship Council

-The Elgin Stewardship Council is responsible for the care and maintenance of the three Wildlife Management Areas in Elgin: Aylmer, Calton Swamp, and Fingal under an agreement with the MNRF.
+The Elgin Stewardship Council is responsible for the care and maintenance of the three Wildlife Management Areas in Elgin: Aylmer, Calton Swamp, and Fingal under an agreement with the MNDMNRF.